D104 - 1 day on-site / 2 online sessions

 Software Tools Used

-We also use our own simulation tool, ProSim, in this workshop.
+We also use our own suite of interactive training tools in this workshop, including ProSim and Mixplorer,

 Who should attend?